Kwett/php-poec-paris-checkpoint2/README.md

     FOREIGN KEY (`accessory_id`) REFERENCES `accessory`(`id`)
 );

-🧁 Step 6

-On the Cupcake list there is an href link around each cupcake to show You have to create the method and the view for this step.
-Be sure to display the cupcake accessory on this page ! (use a SQL JOIN)

 For the bonus section, you can choose between bonus 1 and bonus 2, which is a little more complex.
 Of course, you can do both if you like 🤓.
 💪 BONUS 1: Cupcake day 🎉